-We have designed a new algorithm to compute the Coulomb friction forces in a nonsmooth mechanical system; see [16].
+We have designed a new algorithm to compute the Coulomb friction forces in a nonsmooth mechanical system; see [34].
 The algorithm is hierarchical: in an inner stage, the sliding velocities are fixed and the corresponding forces are computed as solutions of a second-order cone program (a simple quadratic programming problem when the dimension is 2); in this formulation, the sliding velocities then have to satisfy a system of nonlinear equations, which is solved by a Newton method in the outer stage.

-This approach has been implemented and compared with other ones, in particular [32] which we also improved by inserting a stabilizing device.
+This approach has been implemented and compared with other ones, in particular [35] which we also improved by inserting a stabilizing device.

-6.2.4.
-Telecommunication networks
+6.2.5.
+Proximal algorithm for smooth functions

-Participants: Claude Lemaréchal, Georges Petrou.
+Participants: Marc Fuentes, Claude Lemaréchal, Jérôme Malick.